RG-GitUser/ElsiAdmin/blueprint.md

 *   **`TicketsTable.jsx` (Component):**
     *   A table for displaying a list of existing tickets.
     *   Columns will include: Ticket ID, Title, Priority, Status (Open, In Progress, Closed), and Date Created.
+    *   A delete button has been added to each row to allow for the deletion of tickets.
+A confirmation dialog is included to prevent accidental deletions.
 *   **`Dashboard.jsx` (Component):**
     *   The dashboard navigation has been updated to include a link to the new "Support" page.